teewhydope/HACKINTOSH_HP_PROBOOK_440_G6_OPENCORE_EFI_CATALINA/README.md

 *Everything works fine except wifi/bluetooth, ive added Horndis.kext to the kext folder to fix that (USB tethering) or you can just get the supported wifi/BT adapter online.

-**generate a new serial**
+*make sure you generate a new serial

-Will ikely work on 430 and 440 G6 probooks
+*Will likely work on 430 and 440 G6 probooks

 **Credits:**